scallop-lang/scallop-lang.github.io/md/ssft22/lab1.md

 rel edge(usize, usize)
 ```

-The `node` relation is a unary relation which stores the node IDs.
+The `node` relation is a unary relation that stores the node IDs.
 And the `edge` relation defines whether there exists an edge between the first and second argument.

 Please fill in the facts for `node` and `edge` so that the instantiated sample graph resembles the
-graph shown above.
+the graph shown above.
 This graph will serve as the basis for our practice problems.

 ``` scl